aiven/aiven-docs/docs/tutorials/anomaly-detection.md

 ## Set up the IoT metrics streaming dataset

-Now that the plumbing of all the components is sorted, it\'s time for you to create a continuous stream of fake IoT data that will land in an Aiven for Apache Kafka topic.
+Now that the plumbing of all the components is sorted, it's time for you to create a continuous stream of fake IoT data that will land in an Aiven for Apache Kafka topic.
 There are various ways to generate fake data, for the tutorial you\'ll use the [Dockerized fake data producer